Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison: Introduction

+Deep learning based MI methods have several advantages, at least theoretically, over the traditional statistical models, including (i) they avoid making distributional assumptions; (ii) can readily handle mixed data types; (iii) can model nonlinear relationships between variables; (iv) are expected to perform well in high-dimensional settings; and (v) can leverage graphics processing unit (GPU) power for faster computation.
 Several papers report encouraging performance of deep learning based MI methods compared to MICE \citep[e.g.][]{yoon2018gain}.
-However, such claims are made based on limited evidence.
-First, the studies are usually based on small simulations or several well-studied public datasets that do not resemble survey data.
-Second, the evaluations are usually based on a few or often a single performance metric, e.g., the overall predictive mean squared error.
-These metrics may not give a full picture of the comparisons and sometimes can be even misleading, as will be illustrated later in this paper.
+However, such conclusions are made based on limited evidence.
+First, the studies are usually based on small simulations or several well-studied public ``benchmark'' datasets, such as those described in Section \ref{sec:benchmark}, which do not resemble survey data.
+Second, the evaluations are usually based on a few overall performance metric, e.g., the overall predictive mean squared error or accuracy.
+Such metrics may not give a full picture of the comparisons and sometimes can be even misleading, as will be illustrated later.
 Third, given the uncertainty of the missing data process, it is crucial to examine the repeated sampling properties of imputation methods, but these have been rarely evaluated.
-Finally, parameter tuning is crucial for machine learning models and different tuning can result in dramatically different results, but few details are provided on tuning and its consequences on the performance of imputation methods.
+Finally, hyperparameter tuning is crucial for machine learning models and different tuning can result in dramatically different results, but few details are provided on hyperparameter tuning and its consequences on the performance of imputation methods.